 4) Empty the dishwasher after dinner

-Instead, load up all your dishes right after dinner and empty the dishwasher righe before you go to bed.
+Instead, load up all your dishes right after dinner, start the cycle, then empty the dishwasher right before you go to bed.
 That way, when you start your morning you can put any dishes from breakfast directly in the dishwasher.